llm-tools/embedJs/README.md

 # LLMs

 It's relatively easy to switch between different LLMs using the library.
+You can import any of the LLMs from the path `@llm-tools/embedjs`.
 We support the following LLMs today -

 ## OpenAI